Engagement Report Reference

 Having all of the data in the original format from the API allows you to manipulation the data in ways other than what is provided in the UI.

 The export buttons above the graph will export the graph data.
-The export buttons above the table will export the table data.
 Note that the reports support print-friendly style sheets so printing a report or saving to PDF will generate a printer-friendly page.